aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 to the back of the Z buffer.
 The W component contains the reciprocol of the interpolated vertex position W component.

+Fragment shaders may also declare an output register with TGSI_SEMANTIC_POSITION.
+Only the Z component is writable.
+This allows the fragment shader to change the fragment's Z position.

 TGSI_SEMANTIC_COLOR